UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     An object description can be done either using plain text A combination of plaintext and mermaid diagram either a flowchart or a class diagram, in the case of flowchart the behavior and properties or write them separately in your markdown

-!!!- hint "markdown document"
+!!!- hint "what to add"
-    Make a markdown document in your learners folder with the mermaid chart
+    Add objects that we need for our weather project such as Display, Graph, user interface etc. look in your features and requirements

-    Add objects that we need for our weather project such as Display, Graph, user interface etc.
+!!!- hint "Where to find requirements"
-    References to the requirements found in the [requirements]() document (A requirements document is often referred to as an SRS - System/**S**oftware **R**equirement **S**pecification )
+    References to the requirements found either in the teacher example [requirements](https://github.com/programming-formalisms/programming_formalisms_project_autumn_2025/blob/main/docs/requirements.md) document (A requirements document is often referred to as an SRS - System/**S**oftware **R**equirement **S**pecification ) or in your own [requirments](https://github.com/programming-formalisms/programming_formalisms_project_autumn_2025/blob/main/learners/merged_requirements.md) document.
+Also check your issues for features you want to include

 !!!- Hint "A solution"